Managing Change & Minimizing Whiplash

 Whiplash

 Whiplash can come in all shapes and sizes, but the kind we're discussing here usually stems from decisions made by the team's manager.
 Every mission, makeup, or process change inflicted on a team, takes time to settle.
-That settling time is necessary to fully understand the impact, allow the team recover, and determine whether the goals of the change were actually accomplished.
+That settling time is necessary to fully understand the impact, allow the team to recover, and determine whether the goals of the change were actually accomplished.

 Changing things too often, even minor adjustments, can cause the team to lose its sense of safety.
 The team won't have a chance to settle into the changes, and they likely won't become productive again before that next change is inflicted.